-Activity centers – Rather than call them what they are, kid-sized hamster climbing tubes, we’ll call these things climbing centers.
-You’ll find awesome ones at the Kroc Center in South Omaha, Mahoney State Park’s Activity Center, and at a few fast food restaurants around Omaha, especially Chik-fil-A. Most of these are temporarily closed, so call ahead.
+Rather than call them what they are, kid-sized hamster climbing tubes, we’ll call these things climbing centers.
+You’ll find awesome ones at the Kroc Center in South Omaha, Mahoney State Park’s Activity Center, and at a few fast food restaurants around Omaha, especially Chik-fil-A.

 If your family regularly bowls, be sure to sign them up for the Kids Bowl Free program.

 Two cinemas I keep an eye are Film Streams and Marcus Theaters.
 Film Streams‘ Forever Young Family & Children’s Series is high quality new films or films from our childhood, and kid tickets are only $2.50 for the series!
 These are screened at the Ruth Sokolof Theater in downtown Omaha.
 Film Streams is temporarily closed.

 There are three locations of Marcus Theaters in the metro area that usually run the low-price kids’ movie series Check the website for upcoming series.
 The locations that run these films usually are at Village Pointe, Majestic and Twin Creek.

 Mahoney State Park has a climbing wall and a bouldering wall at the park’s Activity Center (must pay state park admission fee, as well as fee for climbing).
 Approach Climbing Gym is another option for the public.
 Activities are by reservation only.

 UNO also has a climbing wall and its free for UNO students, and pretty inexpensive for non-students (kids must be at least 5 years old).